Our Team

 Assistant Specialist

-I grew up in the greater Los Angeles area and studied psychology at UC Davis for my undergrad researching personality development.
-I then transferred to UCLA and completed the MS in Epidemiology where my thesis focused on the impact of in-utero ultrafine particulate matter exposure on cerebral palsy and epilepsy.
-At the Ezzati Lab I will be working on neuroepidemiology studies primarily in migraine and headache.
-In my free time I enjoy college sports, auto racing, and reading.
+I grew up in the greater Los Angeles area and studied psychology at UC Davis for my undergrad where I researched personality development, as well as dementia and diabetes prevention.
+I completed my MS in Epidemiology at UCLA where my thesis focused on the impact of in-utero ultrafine particulate matter exposure from jets going in and out of LAX on cerebral palsy and epilepsy.
+At the Ezzati Lab I work on neuroepidemiology studies primarily in migraine and headache.
+I also run a science communication blog called The Edge of Epidemiology.

 Adalmina Sarkar